-- Adhere strictly to the two-page limit (approximately 1000 words) for the EOI body. - An EOI must contain the sections described above: (a) technical plan, and (b) project description. - Include information which is pertinent to the project.
+- Adhere strictly to the 1000-word page limit for the EOI body. - An EOI must contain the sections described above: (a) technical plan, and (b) project description. - Include information which is pertinent to the project. - Application should effectively justify the size of the compute resource request being made, particularly for large requests using a large amount of the available 150MSU resource.